jinjagit/chess/README.md

 UI: Indicator shows side to move.
 Total pieces value (and difference) for each side updates when piece taken / pawn promoted.
 Game status info shown in box to right of board.
 Board can be flipped (but promotion not yet integrated to this function)

 ### To do next:
-  * bugfix: en-passant taking remains available on pawn that did not move last move when another pawn moves to an en-passant take-able position for same taking pawn.
+  * bugfix: en-passant taking remains available on pawn that did not move last move when another pawn moves to an en-passant take-able position for same taking pawn. basically, need to check _which_ pawn moved last, not just if 'a' pawn moved 2 squares && is neighboring.
   * flippable board (to do: flip promotion functionality with board flip(s))
   * basic ui elements (in progress)